Ritual servitude: Use of the terms "servitude", "slave" and "slavery"

 Some of the traditional priests also admit the trokosi are slaves.
 For example, Togbe Adzimashi Adukpo, a shrine priest, admitted in an interview with BBC in February 2001, "Yes, the girls are my slaves.
 They are the property of my shrine."

 On the question of whether trokosi is a form of slavery and whether sexual abuse is involved the answers are polarized into two camps.
 Some traditionalists defend the system saying that it is simply a cultural practice of certain shrines and as such should be protected.
 These defenders claim that while instances of sexual abuse may occur, there is no evidence that sexual or physical abuse is an ingrained or systematic part of the practice.
-According to them, the practice explicitly forbids a Trokosi to engage in sexual activity or contact.
+According to them, the practice explicitly forbids a trokosi to engage in sexual activity or contact.
 The other camp is represented by NGOs working with the trokosi and by former trokosi who have been liberated.
 These opponents of the practice have recorded testimony of hundreds of former (now liberated) trokosi who say that sexual abuse was a regular part of their time at the shrine, claiming the number of children born to them by the priest and shrine elders as evidence and witnesses.

 Although virtually everyone recognizes that the victims themselves have no choice or say in their lot, Stephen Awudi Gadri says that "both the parents (of the victims) and the girls (that is, the victims) have no choice".

 Religious connections

 Simon Abaxe has researched the practice in Ghana.
-He says that ritual servitude is part of African Traditional Religion in some places, but not a universal practice of that religion.
+He says that ritual servitude is part of African traditional religion in some places, but not a universal practice of that religion.
 A form of ritual servitude is also practiced in India and Nepal as part of Hindu religion called Devadasi, and various forms of it were part of ancient religious traditions of devotion to various gods and goddesses.
-It is distinguished from the Christian monastic tradition at a basic level since ritual servitude is involuntary on the part of the participant, in contrast to Christian monasticism, which is voluntary.